porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## Validation states

-The **Text Field Wrapper** component supports the visualisation of inline validation.
+The `p-text-field-wrapper` component supports the visualisation of inline validation.
 The `message` and `input` is colored and visible/hidden depending on the defined `state`.

 <Playground :markup="validationStates" :config="config">
   <select v-model="state">